 DV Therapy is a NPA-approved provider since 2015.
-Each of our office locations vedor separately to provide both in-clinic and school-based support services.
+Each of our office locations vendor separately to provide both in-clinic and school-based support services.
 We offer consultations and IEE evaluations for speech, OT, AAC, mental health and behavioral health services.

 DV Therapy provides occupational therapy services to work on challenges associated with developmental disabilities to maximize the individual’s potential with sensory integration therapy and daily functioning.
 We are accepting referrals in all of our four offices.